Mera (character): Fictional character biography

-Mera is the former Queen of Dimension Aqua, Queen of Atlantis, and wife of DC Comics superhero Aquaman.
-Mera also has a twin sister named Hila.
+Mera Challa is the former Queen of Dimension Aqua, Queen of Atlantis, and wife of DC Comics superhero Aquaman.
+Mera also has a twin sister named Hila, who turned to villainy.

-In her first chronological appearance, Mera is shown to be fleeing the criminal Leron, who seized control of her kingdom, when she arrives on Earth and meets Aquaman and Aqualad, who vows to help her.
+In her first chronological appearance, Mera is shown to be fleeing the criminal Leron after he usurps control of her kingdom.
+Arriving on Earth, she meets Aquaman and Aqualad, who vows to help her.
 Leron captures them, imprisoning Aquaman and Mera in Dimension Aqua.
 Aided by the water spirit known as Quisp, Aquaman manages to free Mera and defeats Leron.
-Mera abdicates the throne of Xebel to Queen V'lana and returns to Atlantis to marry Aquaman.
+Mera abdicates her throne, allowing V'lana to become Queen, and returns to Atlantis to marry Aquaman.
 Soon after, they had a son named Arthur Curry, Jr., also known as Aquababy.

-A few years later, Black Manta kidnapped Aquababy and trapped him inside a translucent tank designed to suffocate him.
-Vulko sends Mera, desperate to save her son, on an ambitious crusade to her homeworld to find the scientist Xebel, who has the components for a special healing device that could save her son.
-When she arrives, she discovers that her kingdom has been taken over by the traitorous Leron, who has taken Xebel hostage, casting him and the artifacts into the Great Pit.
+A few years later, Aquaman's mortal enemy Black Manta kidnaps Aquababy and seals him inside a translucent tank designed to suffocate him.
+Royal advisor Nuidis Vulko sends Mera, desperate to save her son, on an ambitious crusade to her homeworld to find a scientist named Xebel, who has the components for a special healing device that could save her son.
+When she arrives, she discovers that her kingdom has once again fallen under the rule of Leron, who has taken Xebel hostage, casting him and the device into the Great Pit.
 Mera braves the pit and defeats Leron and his elemental monsters to retrieve the device.
 Sadly, she returns to Atlantis too late, finding her son dead.

-Although their son's death created a rift between Aquaman and Mera, they tried relocating to a flooded city on the East Coast to start a new life together.
-It was during this time that Aquaman left to reform the Justice League in Detroit.
-Becoming more unstable with grief, Mera was committed to an asylum in Atlantis.
-Shortly afterward an alien force of sentient giant jellyfish took control of the city.
+Although their son's death creates a rift between Aquaman and Mera, they agree to leave Atlantis forever and travel to a flooded city on the East Coast, intending to start over as a normal couple.
+However, Aquaman soon leaves to reform the Justice League in Detroit.
+Becoming more unstable with grief, Mera is returned to Atlantis by Vulko's order and institutionalized.
+Shortly afterward an alien force of sentient giant jellyfish takes control of the city.
 During Aquaman's battle to free them, Mera escapes and savagely attacks him, blaming his "weak genes" for their son's death.

-While defending himself, he accidentally pushes her onto an upturned piece of metal, impaling her.
-Believing her dead, he has her placed inside a coffin and taken to the royal palace.
-However, she survived, due to her alien physiology.
-Rising from her coffin, she bitterly reminds Aquaman how little he really knew of her.
-No longer seeing any reason to remain on Earth, Mera leaves Atlantis and returns to Dimension Aqua.
+While defending himself, Aquaman accidentally impales Mera on a piece of metal.
+Believing her to be dead, Aquaman has her brought to the royal palace for entombment with the former rulers of Atlantis.
+Mera is shown to have survived due to the unique physiology of undersea dwellers.
+Rising from her coffin, she reminds Aquaman how little he knew of her.
+No longer seeing any reason to remain on Earth, Mera returns to Dimension Aqua and resumes her former duties as Queen.